icpc/ccs-specs/Contest_API.md

 | id        | ID          | yes       | no        | Identifier of the award.
 | citation  | string      | yes       | no        | Award citation, e.g. "Gold medal winner".
 | team\_ids | array of ID | yes       | no        | JSON array of [ team](#teams) ids receiving this award.
 No meaning must be implied or inferred from the order of IDs.
 The array may be empty.

-#### Access restrictions at WF

-For clients with the `public` role, awards will not include information from judgements of submissions received after the scoreboard freeze until it has been unfrozen.

 #### Semantics